cfw-guide/cemu.cfw.guide/docs/troubleshooting.md

 #### Cause #3

 Accidentally loading an Update or DLC as a game by using `File` -> `Load` can cause this.
-Alternatively if you accidentally merged the Update or DLC data into the Base Game trying to save space, this will break the Base Game - all of the game's data will need to be [redumped](/dumping-games/) from your Wii U and replaced.
-Ensure you're launching the game correctly or otherwise that Update and DLC data is being installed [properly](/installing-games/#games-updates-and-dlc).
+Alternatively if you accidentally merged the Update or DLC data into the Base Game trying to save space, this will break the Base Game - all of the game's data will need to be <router-link to="/dumping-games">redumped</router-link> from your Wii U and replaced.
+Ensure you're launching the game correctly or otherwise that Update and DLC data is being installed <router-link to="/installing-games/#games-updates-and-dlc">properly</router-link>.

 #### Cause #4

 To continue off of Cause #3, this could be caused by an incomplete or otherwise corrupt dump of your Base Game / Update / DLC copy.
 Sometimes dumping software just doesn't work the way it's intended to, but it's better than not having it available.
-Try [redumping](/dumping-games/) the data from your Wii U again - reinstalling any game data will not affect your saves.
+Try <router-link to="/dumping-games">redumping</router-link> the data from your Wii U again - reinstalling any game data will not affect your saves.

 #### Cause #5

-Illicitly obtained game data will also cause this to happen.
-[Dumping](/dumping-games/) your game data is the only method that Cemu provides support for.
+Illicitly obtained game data will also cause this to happen. <router-link to="/dumping-games">Dumping</router-link> your game data is the only method that Cemu provides support for.
 Asking for help with illegally downloading that data will result in an immediate ban or warning.

 ### "Error: This title is encrypted.
 To run this application ..."